The most beautiful vanilla funfetti cupcakes frosted with a colorful pastel buttercream frosting and sprinkles!

 - blue, pink and purple gel food coloring

-Mix just until the cupcake batter is smooth and then fill each cupcake liner about 2/3-3/4 full.* Bake for 16-18 minutes.
-When you press on the center of the cupcake it should spring back or once a toothpick inserted comes out clean.
+- Mix just until the cupcake batter is smooth and then fill each cupcake liner about 2/3-3/4 full.* Bake for 16-18 minutes.
+They are done when you press on the center of the cupcake and it springs back or when a toothpick inserted comes out clean.

-Split the frosting into three separate bowls and use the the pink and food coloring to make pink and blue frosting.
+- Split the frosting into three separate bowls and use the gel food coloring to make pink and blue frosting.
 Start with 1-2 drops at a time and add more as needed to get desired color.
 Add purple if the colors are too warm.
 Leave the third bowl of frosting uncolored, it will already have a yellow tint from the egg yolks.

-Swirl frosting on top of cupcake and top with spakly clear sprinkles.
+- Swirl frosting on top of the cupcakes and top with sparkly clear sprinkles.
 You may need to repeat the piping process twice to use up all the frosting.

 - *I weigh 55g of batter for each cupcake.